Talandar99/shellfish/docker_containers/minecraft_server/forge_1.19.2/README.md

 ## File installation
 - quit game and press `Foler` button in right panel to open instance files
 ### File installation (Where to put what?)
-Put all files in correct folders.
+Put all files in correct folders.\
-(In case of shaderpacks,scripts,defaultconfigs, and config just throw all at one into .minecraft)
+*REMOVE mods folder if it'n not empty*\
-<\br>*REMOVE mods if it'n not empty*
+*In case of shaderpacks,scripts,defaultconfigs, and config just throw all at one into .minecraft*\
 - mods                                  ===> .minecraft/mods
 - custom_configuration/shaderpacks      ===> .minecraft/shaderpacks
 - custom_configuration/scripts          ===> .minecraft/scripts